-The current analogue system for RTÉ One and RTÉ Two are available to about 98% of the population, TG4 is available to around 95% of the population and TV3 is available to 85% of the population.
-After ASO in 2012, SAORVIEW will offer 98% coverage for all channels on the platform.
+The analogue system for RTÉ One and RTÉ Two was available to about 98% of the population, with TG4 being available to around 95% of the population and TV3 available to 85% of the population.
+After ASO in 2012, the SAORVIEW digital platform achieved 98% coverage for all channels carried.

 2rn having built and commissioned the new digital infrastructure, is also the body responsible for day to day running and operating the platform.

 For more information on SAORVIEW please go to: www.saorview.ie

 SAORVIEW is a free-to-air (FTA) service.
 Which means there are no monthly subscription fees or contracts to sign.
 In order to receive SAORVIEW you will need an aerial and a set top (STB) or integrated digital television (iDTV).

 The majority of homes will receive SAORVIEW through your existing aerial, it is preferable that this be a roof top antenna.
 However in certain good reception areas a set top antenna may suffice but for reliable reception a rooftop is recommended, in almost all cases, you will need a new aerial.